- 1 pound ground beef (90/10)

 In a medium frying pan over medium heat, brown the ground beef.
 When nearly cooked through, add the carrots, onions, cabbage, pepper, sugar, salt, and soy sauce.
 Carefully stir to cook the veggies.
 When cabbage starts to wilt, turn the heat off and allow mixture to sit for about 15 minutes to cook a little more and cool slighlty.

 Line a cooling rack with paper towels and set aside.

 When mixture is cool enough to work with, place one won ton wrapper on a clean plate and wet two adjacent sides with water.
-Place about one scant tablespoon of filling in the middle of the square and carfully fold in half, creating a triangle shape.
+Place about one scant tablespoon of filling in the middle of the square and carefully fold in half, creating a triangle shape.
 Seal the seams by pressing firmly with the sides of your hands/pinky fingers.
 Place a little dab of water on one of the longer pointy ends.
 Pick up the triangle with the central point facing downward and bring the two long points together at the top and cross them.
 Place the non-wet tip on top of the wet one and press to seal.
-(See Cinnamon Apple Won Tons post for pictures of this process.)
+(See below for video of how to fold wontons.)
 Repeat with remaining filling and wrappers.
-Set assembled but uncooked won tons on a wax paper lined baking sheet to wait.
+Set assembled but uncooked wontons on a wax paper lined baking sheet to wait.